danijar/training-py/README.md

 - [ ] Subtraction, multiplication and division using plus operator and control flow statements
 - [ ] Find nth smallest number with only prime factors 3, 5 and 7
+- [x] Count occurences of given digit in all numbers up to n

 ### Memory limits